chrismlee26/music-playlist/README.md

 3. Song.py

-   - Song allows operations on individual songs.
+   - Song is the Node class (to create and operate on songs).
+This contains all the getters and setters.

 ## Operation